-Proof of (1).
-For each variable, we consider its value in the satisfying assignment.
+Proof.
+[Proof of (1)] For each variable, we consider its value in the satisfying assignment.
 If it is true, then we include in our strategy a move which makes the variable Lemming for that variable bash through the permeable material to its left, and then build a bridge over the gap at V, before walking to the exit, following the route indicated in Figure 3 (b).
-Else, it bashes through the permeable material to the right, and builds a bridge over V, and follows the alternate route to the exit.
+Else, it bashes through the permeable material to the right, and builds a bridge over \overline{V} , and follows the alternate route to the exit.
 This ensures that all variable Lemmings are saved.
 For each clause Lemming, we consider the clause that it corresponds to, and pick one of the literals in the clause which is satisfied-by the fact that this is a satisfying assignment, then there must be at least one.
 Then we make a move that makes the clause Lemming dig through the permeable material corresponding to the chosen literal: if c{i1} is chosen, then the left material is cleared; if c{i2} then the central material; and the right material if c{i3} is chosen.
 Then, by the properties of the wiring block, that Lemming will walk to the variable gadget corresponding to that variable, and enter in the column corresponding to the value of the literal in the clause (location W if the variable is true, X if it is false).
 Since this literal is true, then the variable Lemming for that variable will have already built the bridge, allowing the clause Lemming to land safely on the bridge, and then walk out of the variable gadget at Z. It will then pass through all other variable gadgets, entering at Y and leaving at Z, until it reaches the accept gadget, where it can exit safely.
 Thus all Lemmings are saved, and all skills are used up.

-Proof of (2).
-This proof argues that the above type of winning strategy is the only type which can be used.
+Proof.
+[Proof of (2)] This proof argues that the above type of winning strategy is the only type which can be used.
 In order to release all the Lemmings from their initial locations in gadgets, all the skills allocated for the level must be used.
 Hence, no skills can be used in the wiring block.
 Since every variable Lemming must climb across a bridge to exit safely, then there must be exactly one bridge covering a gap (V or \bar{V}) in each variable gadget, which can be interpreted as an assignment of the corresponding variable.
 Similarly, since each clause must be exited by the clause Lemming in exactly one location, this can be interpreted as picking a literal from each clause which is true.
 Since there are no spare skills, the clause Lemmings have no choice but to proceed to entries into variable gadgets, corresponding to one of the literals in their starting clause.
+If that literal is set to true, then the Lemming will survive, as shown above.
+But if that literal is false, then there can be no bridge over the corresponding gap, and so the Lemming cannot survive.
+Hence for all Lemmings to survive to the Exit, then every clause must have a literal in it which is satisfied, and so every winning strategy can be interpreted as a satisfying assignment to the original 3SAT instance.